 Most homes will have a water damage event in them at some point of ownership.
-Certain rooms are more likely to experience water-related property damage and more vulnerable to its effects.
+Certain rooms are more likely to experience water-related property damage and are more vulnerable to its effects.
 Predicting when water damage will strike is tricky.
 Sometimes it’s a result of purely random occurrences.
 In other cases, it’s the consequence of an extended period of early warnings that went unresolved.
 However, the common locations of water damage in your home is easier to anticipate.
-Rooms most at-risk for damaging water intrusion are:
+Rooms most at risk for damaging water intrusion are:

 Your kitchen is the heart of your home.
-Essential for cooking and cleaning, a variety of pipes, water lines and appliances crisscross the space.
+Essential for cooking and cleaning, a variety of pipes, water lines, and appliances crisscross the space.
 With so much plumbing, many leaks and spills can happen.

 Large sinks accept and drain large amounts of water.
 Plumbing leaks and clogs can cause backups and overflows.
 Refrigerators and ice makers’ water lines can break (or get kinked) and send a steady stream of water on the floor.
 Dishwashers and ice makers connected to water supply lines can also leak and spill gallons of water.

 Plus, cooking creates steam and spills on counters and cabinets.

 The lowest level of the home is unbearable for two reasons: seepage and appliance failures.
 Basement seepage may come from external sources like natural groundwater infiltrating through the basement floor or a heavy outdoor downpour penetrating walls.

 Basements often hold water heaters, HVACs, washing machines, and extra refrigerators.
 The trouble comes when a leak goes unnoticed– sometimes for weeks.